 There are more imaginative authors.
 There are better theologians.
 But “Jack,” as he was known to friends, stands alone in his ability to convey theology through joyous, glorious art.
 It’s argument, rhetoric and debate wrapped in delightful prose and storytelling.
 It’s the sort of writing where the felicity of thought seems directly tied to the writer’s skill.
 And so progressive was Lewis’ thinking—so ahead of his time (although he’d most certainly argue that he was old-fashioned)—that his writing seems endlessly applicable for each generation since his passing.
 Every generation seems to revere him anew, because every generation has much to learn from him.

-Here at RELEVANT, we’ll have a few pieces on the life and work of Lewis over the next week to commemorate his continuing legacy.
 There is no substitute for reading everything Lewis ever wrote (he preferred his fiction to his apologetics, though both make for fine reading) but for those who aren’t initiated and those who are, here are a few choice quotes:

 We all want progress, but if you’re on the wrong road, progress means doing an about-turn and walking back to the right road; in that case, the man who turns back soonest is the most progressive.